Restaurant customer holds credit card reader in his hands to pay his bill.

 #1 You’ve reached your credit card limit

-If your credit card balance creeps up toward your credit card limit and you try to buy something that makes your balance exceed your credit limit, it may result in a card decline.
-If this is the case, you can make a payment on your card to increase the available credit.
+If your credit card balance creeps up toward your credit limit and you try to buy something that makes your balance exceed your credit limit, it may result in a card decline.
+If this is the case, you can make a credit card payment to increase your available credit.

 #2 Suspicious purchases

 If you use your credit card regularly, your credit card company may be familiar with your usual spending patterns.
 If you make a purchase with your card that doesn’t fit this pattern, it could result in a declined transaction.
 Card issuers do this to help prevent credit card fraud.
-Usually, you'll just have to verify with your credit card issuer that it's you making the purchase and that you don't have a stolen card.
+Usually, you'll just have to verify with your credit card issuer that it's you making the purchase and that your card hasn’t been stolen.

 #3 Traveling without notifying your credit card company

-The Discover it® Miles card lets you earn unlimited 1.5x Miles on all purchases.
-We’ll automatically match all the Miles you’ve earned at the end of your first year.
-There is no limit to how much we’ll match.1
+The Discover it® Miles card lets you earn unlimited 1.5x Miles on all purchases.1 We’ll automatically match all the Miles you’ve earned at the end of your first year.
+There is no limit to how much we’ll match.2

 #4 A recent “hold” on your credit card

 Did your recent travels involve staying at a hotel or using a rental car company?
 If so, these businesses may have placed a hold on your card to cover potential costs related to your stay or rental.
-If your balance plus the hold amount approaches your credit limit, you may have a card decline on subsequent purchases until the hold is removed.
-If so, you can use a different card for purchases until the hold clears.
+If your balance plus the pending hold amount approaches your credit limit, you may have a card decline on future purchases (until the hold is converted to a final purchase amount).
+If you can, use a different card for purchases until the hold clears.

 See if you're pre-approved